hexalang/Hexa/docs/reference.md

 }

 // Arrow function
-let double Callback = (x) => x * 2 // NOTE arrow functions require known expeted type to infer their arguments
+let double Callback = (x) => x * 2 // NOTE arrow functions require known expected type to infer their arguments

 // Arrow function lowering to a plain function let plain = (x) => x * 2 // Lack of known types when assigned directly to a new constant is lowered to a plain `fun` function: